aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 #### RUM web client configuration

-If you want to use [RUM web client configuration](https://github.com/aws-observability/aws-rum-web/blob/main/docs/cdn_installation.md)
+If you want to use [RUM web client arguments](https://github.com/aws-observability/aws-rum-web/blob/main/docs/cdn_installation.md#arguments)
- (e.g cookieAttributes), you can pass options to `generateCodeSnippet` argument.
+ (e.g applicationVersion, cookieAttributes), you can pass options to `generateCodeSnippet` argument.

 ```ts
 import * as rum from '@aws-cdk/aws-rum';